The or ‘Ordinance for the Sages

 ^286. mara riṅ] B, masiṁ A C

 ^287. macaṅkramāta … saṅ prabhu] A C, saṁ banva A C, valilaraṅan· A C, om.
-B • The reading of B, jumping directly from śūdra to salviranya, seems equally satisfactory.
+B • The reading of Issue in the code, jumping directly from śūdra to salviranya, seems equally satisfactory.

 ^288. sabanva] em., saṁ banva A C, om.
 B (larger gap)